 Instructing Donoghue Solicitors to Start your Actions Against the Police Compensation Claim

-Donoghue Solicitors are experts at suing the police for compensation claims.
+Donoghue Solicitors are experts at compensation claims involving suing the police.

 We are experienced at dealing with the police and their lawyers.
-We know that they will do everything possible to avoid paying compensation, and how to deal with them.
+We know that they will do everything possible to avoid paying compensation.
+We can help you get the justice you deserve.